sapcc/limes/docs/users/api-spec-resources.md

 Bursting allows users in a project to quickly respond to heightened resource needs.
 If the higher usage level turns out to be permanent, users should request a quota extension from their domain admin or cloud admin, since burst usage is usually billed at a higher price than regular usage.

+Bursting is not supported for resources with centralized quota distribution, since the default quota is assumed to be enough for most usecases in this distribution model, and any higher quota usage should be approved by cloud admins to avoid putting too much load on the resource.

 ### Scaling relations